Teboho02/BA-Exams-Frontend/README.md

-The project is an online learning management system designed to facilitate course delivery, resource sharing, and student engagement in an educational environment.
-Key Functions Course Organization: The platform structures educational content into various categories and modules, allowing users to easily navigate and access learning materials organized by subject areas or study levels.
-Content Delivery: It provides centralized access to course materials such as lecture notes, assignments, quizzes, and multimedia resources, ensuring students have all necessary information in one place.
-Assessment Management: The system supports various forms of assessments including quizzes, assignments, and tests, with functionality to submit work, receive grades, and track progress over time.
-Communication and Collaboration: Interactive features like discussion forums, messaging, and announcements promote communication between students and instructors, fostering a collaborative learning environment.
-User Access Control: Role-based access ensures that different user types (e.g., students, instructors, administrators) have appropriate permissions and personalized views of the platform.
-Search and Navigation: Efficient search tools and intuitive navigation menus help users quickly locate courses, resources, and relevant information.
-Support and Resource Sharing: The platform includes mechanisms for providing technical support, sharing supplementary resources, and facilitating research or group projects.
+BA Exams - Frontend (LMS)

+The web interface for BA Exams (Bethunana Academy), a comprehensive Learning Management System (LMS) designed to streamline course delivery, resource sharing, and student assessment.

+Built with React and TypeScript, this application focuses on type safety, component reusability, and an intuitive user experience for both students and instructors.

+🚀 Overview

+The platform facilitates a digital educational environment where content is structured, assessments are automated, and communication is seamless.
+It interacts with the BA Exams Node.js backend to provide dynamic data access and secure authentication.

+✨ Key Features

+Based on the project requirements, the application delivers the following core functions:

+- 📚 Course Organization:** Structures educational content into modular categories.
+Users can easily navigate materials organized by subject areas or study levels.

+- 📝 Assessment Management:** A robust system for taking quizzes and tests digitally.
+Includes functionality for students to submit work and track their progress/grades over time.

+- 🔐 Role-Based Access Control (RBAC):** Secure, personalized views ensuring strict permission separation between Students, Instructors, and Administrators.

+- 📂 Centralized Content Delivery:** A single hub for accessing lecture notes, assignments, and multimedia resources.

+- 🤝 Communication & Collaboration:** Features designed to foster engagement, including announcements and feedback loops between instructors and learners.

+- 🔍 Search & Navigation:** Optimized search tools allowing users to quickly locate specific courses or resources.

+ 🛠 Tech Stack

+- Framework: React (Functional Components & Hooks)
+- Language: TypeScript (Strongly typed for maintainability)
+- State Management: React Context API / Hooks
+- Routing: React Router
+- HTTP Client: Axios (for API integration)
+- Build Tool: Vite